objects such that commutes with certain colimits

-The profinite completion of a (discrete) group is the limit (in the category of topological groups) over the diagram with objects the quotient groups where is a normal subgroup of with finite index, and morphisms induced from the lattice of subgroups of .
+The profinite completion of a (discrete) group is the limit (in the category of topological groups) over the diagram with objects all the finite quotient groups where is a normal subgroup of with finite index, and morphisms induced from the lattice of subgroups of .

 Note that the profinite completion actually is a profinite group, and there is a canonical homomorphism .